 In 2019/20, we will continue to work with local, regional and national stakeholders in the readiness and planning of the nationally procured solution which aims to transform the way health and social care will work in the future.
 This platform will be based on the one nationally agreed identifier for the citizen, the NHS Number, and enable staff from both health and social Care to share key information relevant to their caseloads which aims to provide huge benefits for the outcomes of the citizen and teams involved.
-We will also be working with the preferred supplier, CareWorks, our stakeholders within ABMU and the regional teams within Western Bay, as well as the National team on developing and agreeing on our Deployment Order.
-The aim is to start implementation, dependant on funding availability. by the end of 2019/20.
+We will also be working with the preferred supplier, CareWorks, our stakeholders within the Health Board and the regional teams within Western Bay, as well as the National team on developing and agreeing on our Deployment Order.
+The aim is to start implementation, dependant on funding availability, by the end of 2019/20.

-Summary Plan - Digitally Enabled Health and Wellbeing
+Summary Plan and Enablers - Digitally Enabled Health and Wellbeing

-Actions Milestones 2019/20 Measures Lead Develop a very Bigital Otratagia Outline Blants are not the first Q1 Draft Plan developed Develop a new Digital Strategic Outline Plan to support the first phase of the road map for the delivery of the digital plan in the new Q2 Draft plan completed U/V/ DD0 CIO Health Board.
-Q3 SOP approved by HB HW_DP8 CIO Treatur Board.
-Q4 Implement SOP Support Integrated Care via Digital Partnerships and Q1 Finalise deployment order transformation, working together with Local Authorities to roll out Q2 Deployment order complete HW DP6 CIO WCCIS to maximise benefit in terms of information sharing, Q3 Commence 12 month readiness programme TIWV_DF0 CIO integrated record keeping and mobilisation.
+Actions Milestones 2019/20 Measures Lead Develop a new Digital Strategic Outline Plan to support the first phase of the road map for the delivery of the digital plan in the new Health Board.
+Q1 Draft Plan developed - HW_DP8 CIO Q2 Draft plan completed Q3 SOP approved by HB Q4 Implement SOP Support Integrated Care via Digital Partnerships and Q1 Finalise deployment order transformation, working together with Local Authorities to roll out Q2 Deployment order complete HW_DP6 CIO WCCIS to maximise benefit in terms of information sharing, Q3 Commence 12 month readiness programme TIVV_DF0 CIO integrated record keeping and mobilisation.
 Q4 Implement and monitor readiness programme Workforce Mobilisation: Mobilising the workforce with digital Q1 Evaluation report of Community Mobilisation project technology through the national Mobilisation Policy.
-Q3 Use National Mobilisation Policy to support roll out pilots of mobile HW_DP10 CIO toomology through the national mobilisation i oney.
-QJ systems such as Nursing Documentation and e-Prescribing.
+Q3 Use National Mobilisation Policy to support roll out pilots of mobile HW_DP10 CIO toomorgy amough the material mobiledation i oney. systems such as Nursing Documentation and e-Prescribing. i